Melissa Moreno: Empowering Students

 October 12, 2018

 What began as a nomination for district teacher of the year for Melissa Moreno by her campus peers soon lead to a major recognition at this September’s A Salute to Teachers celebration, which honors the over 20,000 education workers in San Diego county.

 At the ceremony, Moreno was recognized as one of the five county teachers of the year for her work at Chula Vista’s Rosebank Elementary.

-“At first (the wait to hear the results) was nerve-wracking, but I said ‘meh, it’s OK if I don’t win,’” she shared with La Prensa San Diego.
+“At first (the wait to hear the results) was nerve-wracking, but I said ‘meh, it’s OK if I don’t win,’” she shared.
 “When they actually called my name I was in complete shock because I knew that this was a really great way to represent my school and my district.”

-This recognition has been a long time in the making, as Moreno always knew she wanted to be a teacher.
+This award has been a long time in the making, as Moreno always knew she wanted to be a teacher.

 Born and raised in Chula Vista, Moreno says she always liked school and was a good student.
 She is the oldest of three and was raised by a single mother.
 Despite always getting good grades, her mother always pushed her to truly excel in her studies.

 “She was very hard on me,” Moreno recalled.
 “I was the oldest so she always said ‘you go to school, you go to college,’ so I was very determined to do well.”